Turbo Connection: Reasoning as Information Flow from Higher to Lower Layers: Method

 \subsection{Analysis of Computational Cost}

 The downward connections introduce sequential dependencies between tokens, breaking the parallelism typically available during training.
 This requires sequential processing of tokens during the forward pass, potentially increasing training latency.
-However, this sequential constraint does not impact the generation process at inference time, as autoregressive generation inherently processes tokens one by one.
+Similarly, the prefill stage during inference degenerates to sequential processing, introducing a potential latency bottleneck, though this can be mitigated by evaluating tokens in larger groups.
+However, this sequential constraint does not impact the generation phase at inference time, as autoregressive generation inherently processes tokens one by one.

 Regarding memory requirements, TurboConn introduces only marginal additional hidden states that need to be stored, resulting in minimal increase in GPU memory usage.
-The memory footprint remains comparable to standard Transformers while providing the benefits of enhanced representational depth.
+The memory footprint remains comparable to standard Transformers.